 To those ends, we strive to recruit and retain a mosaic of people who contribute their strengths to our collaborative, close-knit team.
 Our team brings varied interests and histories and we’re proud to work together, motivate each other, and learn from one another.

 Our Diversity & Inclusion Committee

 Sands Anderson’s Diversity & Inclusion Committee leads the firm’s efforts to expand its pipeline of talent; retain that talent by supporting each individual’s development as each works for our clients; and implement other strategies to bring more women, minorities, and other historically underrepresented communities into our profession.

-- Faith A. Alejandro – Committee Chair, Counsel, Richmond
+- Faith A. Alejandro – Committee Chair, Shareholder, Richmond

 - F. Jesse Bausch – Counsel, Richmond

 - Janet M. Broadway – Director of Human Resources, Richmond

 - Margaret F. Hardy – Firm President, Shareholder, Richmond/Fredericksburg

 - Paul C. Jacobson – Shareholder, Durham

 Our committee has established the below Diversity Action Plan to guide and focus our activities as a committee for the next year.
 The Committee intends that through this work, together we will see meaningful change.